Inist-CNRS/ezmaster/README.md

 # On the following example, if we have a "abc-def-4" (tech name) instance, then
 # it will be joinable at this URL: http://abc-def-4.lod-test.istex.fr
 # Tech. name is the prefix used and concatenated to the public domain
+#
+# If EZMASTER_PUBLIC_DOMAIN, EZMASTER_USER and EZMASTER_PASSWORD are filled
+# it enables two features:
+# 1) ezmaster backoffice will be publicaly accessible http://ezmaster.lod-test.istex.fr
+# 1) a webdav endpoint will be publicaly accessible http://webdav.lod-test.istex.fr
 export EZMASTER_PUBLIC_DOMAIN="lod-test.istex.fr"

 # The maximum total free space percent of the disk for avoiding saturation.